• What is Copywriting?

 By Kate Sitarz 2 Comments

 In many areas of our lives, we’re improvising without even knowing it.
 Even the most careful planners know that it’s extremely rare for any event to go exactly as intended.
-Even if we think we know what someone is going to say or how someone is going to react, the outcomes of conversations or events may surprise us.
-As Patricia Ryan Madson, author of Improv Wisdom: Don’t Prepare, Just Show Up, says, “we can count on chaos.”
-So, how do we better think on our feet, particularly in the midst of that chaos?
+Despite thinking we know what someone is going to say or how someone is going to react, the outcomes of conversations or events may surprise us.
+As Patricia Ryan Madson, author of Improv Wisdom: Don’t Prepare, Just Show Up, says, “We can count on chaos.”
+So, how do we better think on our feet, particularly in the middle of that chaos?

 Madson, who retired from full-time teaching at Stanford in 2005, draws on her decades of experience into simple strategies that you can start practicing, without ever stepping foot on a stage.